 - a master’s degree from a recognised university or comparable institution; or

-- a bachelor’s degree with first class honours from a recognized university or comparable institution; or
+- a bachelor’s degree with first-class honours from a recognised university or comparable institution; or

 - any other qualification deemed by the Graduate School to be acceptable for this purpose.

 Candidates under paragraph (b) should have evidence of research achievement/experience.
 They may be admitted to the MPhil programme initially, but with a view to proceeding to the PhD programme after satisfactorily passing an assessment at the time of candidature confirmation.

 Candidates under paragraph (c) may be required to take a qualifying examination.
 Their progress shall be reported to the Graduate School at the end of their first year of study.